Jesse James Dupree

-Jesse James Spirits

-In 2010, Jesse James Dupree launched the "Jesse James Spirits" line of alcoholic beverage products, whose brands include the no "Jesse James America's Outlaw" brands of whole wheat unfiltered beer (no longer produced) and straight bourbon whiskey.
-Flavored bourbons (honey flavored and spiced) were introduced to the product line soon afterward.

-Bands (active)
+Career

 Jackyl

 Jesse James Dupree is the lead singer and guitarist of the American southern rock band Jackyl from Kennesaw, Georgia.
 Formed in 1991, the band signed a recording contract with Geffen Records.
-In 1992, a self-titled debut album was released and went platinum; the band still tours heavily on the festival circuit, in music venues, and on TruTV's reality television series Full Throttle Saloon.
+In 1992, a self-titled debut album was released and went platinum; the band still tours on the festival circuit, in music venues, and on TruTV's reality television series Full Throttle Saloon.

 Dupree's most famous routine involves using a chainsaw as a musical instrument during the song "The Lumberjack" and "The Star Spangled Banner".
 His collection of customized instruments include an electric guitar with a chainsaw attached and a large customized chainsaw powered by a Dodge Hemi engine.

 Jesse James Dupree

 The 2000 release of Dupree's debut solo project Foot Fetish issued on V2 Records with guitarist John Hayes and bassist Roman Glick (formerly of Brother Cane) brought with it the hard rock/Southern Rock combination expected from Dupree.
 The single "Mainline", hit #34 on the U.S. Billboard Mainstream Rock Tracks chart.